sebastian-meier/jquery.mobile.leaflet/README.md

 $('#map1').leaflet('getMap');
 ```

-If you for example need data about the markers and layers you have already passed your map you can also use this:
+If you, for example, need data about the markers and layers you have already passed to your map you can also use this:

 ```
 $('#map1').leaflet('getData');